www.bikesafe.ie

 Learner Permit

 Before you learn to drive on public roads, you must hold a learner permit (or current provisional driving licence), covering the category of motorcycle you wish to drive.
 It is important to note that in Ireland, learner permit (or provisional) motorcycle driving licence holders cannot carry pillion passengers (i.e., passengers on the back of their motorcycle) or ride on a motorway.
+Also you cannot go to the North of Ireland or abroad.

-From 1 December 2007, motorcyclists with learner (or current provisional motorcycle driving licences) will be required to display L-plates on a yellow flourescent high visability tabard.
+After 1 December 2007, motorcyclists with learner (or current provisional motorcycle driving licences) will be required to display L-plates on a yellow flourescent high visability tabard.
 (A tabard is a bib or sleeveless outer garment with open side-seams).
 The letter 'L' must be at least 15cm in heigh on a white background and must be to the front and rear of your torso.
 It will be a criminal offence for learner motorcyclists not to display L plates from that date.

 Theory Test